 Notes: We conducted discrete-time duration analysis using logit models to analyze the time duration (number of years) before promotion from each salary class shown.
 In all models, we controlled for the time that employees spent in each salary class before promotion.
-Additional individual-level control variables include employees' years of government service; age when entering USAID; veteran's status; taking long-term leave (Model 6 only); changing between the Civil and Foreign Services; having a hardship assignment in the prior year; having an overseas post in the provide since of the duration analysis represents individuals who possessed none of the characteristics indicated by the list of control variables.
+Additional individual-level control variables include employees' years of government service; age when entering USAID; veteran's status; taking long-term leave (Model 6 only); changing between the Civil and Foreign Services; having a hardship assignment in the prior year; having an overseas post in the prior year; and proficiency in two or more languages other than English.
+The overall baseline population for the duration analysis represents individuals who possessed none of the characteristics indicated by the list of control variables.
 These analyses do not completely explain why differences in odds of promotion exist.
 While various independent variables capture and control for many characteristics across demographic groups, unobservable factors may account for differences in odds of promotion; thus, our regression results do not establish a causal relationship between demographic characteristics and promotion outcomes.

 Table 51 summarizes the regression results for our estimates of the percentage differences in odds of promotion for women compared with men in the Foreign Service.
 Before controlling for other individual factors, we found that women in the Foreign Service were statistically significantly less likely than men to be promoted from Class 3 to Class 2 (model 1b).
-When we also controlled for individual factors, occupation, and fiscal years, we found that women in the Foreign Service were statistically significantly more likely than men to be promoted from Class 4 to Class 3, including in the more recent period fiscal years 2011 through 2018 (see models 5 and 6).
+When we also controlled for individual factors, occupation, and fiscal years, we found that women in the Foreign Service were statistically significantly significantly more likely than men to be promoted from Class 3 to Class 4 to Class 3, including in the more recent period fiscal years 2011 through 2018 (see models 5 and 6).

-Table 51: Percentage Differences (standard error) in Promotion Odds for Women Compared with Men in USAID's Foreign Service, Fiscal Years 2002-2018 and 2011-2018
+Table 51: Percentage Differences in Promotion Odds for Women Compared with Men in USAID's Foreign Service, Fiscal Years 2002-2018 and 2011-2018

-Control variables Class 4 to Class 3 Class 3 to Class 2 Class 2 to Class 1 Class 1 to executive Fiscal years 2002-2018: Model 1b: Gender 12 -17 10 -3 Fiscal years 2002-2018: Model 1b: Gender (8) (7) (10) (12) Fiscal years 2002-2018: Model 2: Gender and racial or ethnic minority 14 -15 12 -4 Fiscal years 2002-2018: Model 2: Gender and racial or ethnic minority (9) (7) (10) (12) Fiscal years 2002-2018: Model 3: Gender, racial or ethnic minority, and additional individual-level control variables 13 -11 0 -3 Fiscal years 2002-2018: Model 3: Gender, racial or ethnic minority, and additional individual-level control variables (9) (8) (9) (12) Fiscal years 2002-2018: Model 4: Gender, racial or ethnic minority, additional individual-level control variables, and occupation 13 -12 0 -5 Fiscal years 2002-2018: Model 4: Gender, racial or ethnic minority, additional individual-level control variables, and occupation (9) (8) (9) (13) Fiscal years 2002-2018: Model 5: Gender, racial or ethnic minority, additional individual-level control variables, and occupation (with fiscal year fixed effects) 20 -10 0 -8 Fiscal years 2002-2018: Model 5: Gender, racial or ethnic minority, additional individual-level control variables, and occupation (with fiscal year fixed effects) (11) (9) (10) (13) Fiscal years 2011-2018: Model 6: Gender, racial or ethnic minority, additional individual-level control variables, and occupation (with fiscal year fixed effects) 25 -6 15
+Perc entage difference e (standard error) Control variables Class 4 to Class 3 Class 3 to Class 2 Class 2 to Class 1 Class 1 to executive Fiscal years 2002-2018 Model 1b: Gender 12 -17 10 -3 - (8) (7) (10) (12) Model 2: Gender and racial or ethnic minority 14 -15 12 -4 - (9) (7) (10) (12) Nodel 3: Gender, racial or ethnic minority, and additional ndividual-level control variables 13 -11 0 -3 individual-level control variables (9) (8) (9) (12) Model 4: Gender, racial or ethnic minority, additional 13 -12 0 -5 individual-level control variables, and occupation (9) (8) (9) (13) Model 5: Gender, racial or ethnic minority, additional 20 -10 0 -8 individual-level control variables, and occupation (with fiscal - year fixed effects) (11) (9) (10) (13) Fiscal years 2011-2018 Model 6: Gender, racial or ethnic minority, additional 25 -6 15 individual-level control variables, and occupation (with fiscal - year fixed effects) (14) (12) (17)